AyaanM/LimitlessMind/README.md

 This project was created by our natHacks 2026 team.

-- Aidan and AyaanM worked together on the core codebase, including the HTML pages, web app structure, SQL database design, Java app component, frontend styling, and LMS feature implementation.
+- Aidan and Ayaan worked together on the core codebase, including the HTML pages, web app structure, SQL database design, Java app component, frontend styling, and LMS feature implementation.
 - Other team members contributed to research, planning, design feedback, testing, and presentation preparation.

 This project was a collaborative effort focused on building an accessible learning platform for Autism Edmonton.